Conservation regulations and the law

 Restrictions on cod harvesting

-In order to restore the cod stocks, new restrictions apply per January 1st 2017.
-It is now prohibited for recreational and hobby net fishermen to harvest more than 5 cod per day when fishing the western region of the Baltic Sea.
+In order to restore the cod stocks, new restrictions apply per Janaury 1st 2022.
+It is now prohibited for recreational and hobby net fishermen to harvest more than 1 cod per day when fishing the western region of the Baltic Sea.
 The area covers all the waters surrounding Fyn, the eastern part of Southern Jutland, Eastern Jutland and most of Zealand and Bornholm.

 Before you take a fish home, you should be sure that the fish measures in accordance with the minimum measurements.
 Not all fish are covered by minimum measurements, but the most popular sport fish are.
-Here you can see the minimum measurements for the most common sport fish on Zealand, and the complete list can be found on the Danish AgriFish Agency’s web site.
+Here you can see the complete list on the Danish AgriFish Agency’s web site.

 * Remember that individual sport fishing clubs can have specific regulations for their own fishing waters.

-* Also keep in mind the general rules for bahviour and conduct as a fisherman.
+* Also keep in mind the general rules for behaviour and conduct as a fisherman.